Orbe1/official-job-monitor/README.md

 - Discover
 - Following
 - My Roles
-- search and filtering
+- Search and filtering
-- saved opportunities
+- Saved opportunities
-- application-stage tracking
+- Application-stage tracking
-- role and company details
+- Role and company details
-- official-source health information
+- Official-source health information

 ## Engineering highlights

 ### Bulk-first ingestion

-Large career boards can expose hundreds of unrelated senior positions.
-The ingestion pipeline performs one description-aware bulk request, classifies postings in memory, and requests individual job details only for possible student or early-career roles.
+Large company career boards can contain hundreds of unrelated positions.
+The ingestion pipeline performs a description-aware bulk request, classifies postings in memory, and requests individual job details only for possible student or early-career roles.

-For the Databricks Greenhouse board, this reduced first-run requests from:
+For the Databricks Greenhouse board, this reduced initial ingestion from:

-- **802 requests to 6**
+- **802 requests to 6 requests**

-Repeat scans normally require only the single bulk-board request when no qualifying posting has changed.
+Repeat scans normally require only one bulk-board request when no qualifying posting has changed.

 ### Compact posting ledger